-Corn succotash made with lima beans is a great summer side dish idea for barbecues or potlucks.
+This easy southern recipe for summer corn succotash is made with lima beans, red bell peppers, and other traditional ingredients.
 It cooks quickly, you can go from prepping to serving in less than 30 minutes!

 If you know me at all, you know I can never get enough summer corn!
-So of course I'm going to cut some straight off the cob to make corn succotash.
+So of course I'm going to cut some straight off the cob to make a southern corn succotash recipe for you.

-Succotash reminds me of country fun fairs where it's cooked in giant kettles.
-But you can make it yourself right on the stovetop—preferably in a cast iron skillet!
+Succotash reminds me of country fun fairs in the summer where it's cooked in giant kettles.
+But you can make it for yourself right on the stovetop—preferably in a cast iron skillet!

 Jump to:

-- Fresh corn: White, bi-color, or yellow all work well in this recipe.
+- Fresh corn: White, bi-color, or yellow summer corn all work well in this old-fashioned succotash recipe.

-- Lima beans: Corn and lima beans go hand-in-hand in succotash, but you can substitute edamame or another bean if you don't like them.
+- Lima beans: Corn and lima beans go hand-in-hand in succotash, but you can substitute edamame, black beans or white beans if you don't like them.

-- Red bell pepper: I love their sweetness, they pair perfectly with the corn.
+- Red bell pepper: I love the sweetness of red bell peppers, they pair perfectly with the corn.

 - Garlic, onion: These workhorses will make up the aromatics for the succotash.